starryknight/GA-SEI-curriculum/sequences/project-1/rubric.md

 - [ ] Render a game in the browser
 - [ ] User can play single iteration of game
-- [ ] User can win when winning conditions are met
+- [ ] User can win/tie when winning conditions are met
 - [ ] User can lose when losing conditions are met
-- [ ] User can tie when tie conditions are met

 ## Planning / Process / Submission